What flowers should you plant in autumn/winter?

 5. Cyclamen hederifolium

 This is an established autumn flower and looks beautiful.
-This plant is particularly useful in brightening up a drab garden or shaded area as it injects a large amount of colour.
+This plant is particularly useful in brightening up a drab garden or shaded area as it injects a large amount of color.
 With its sugar pink blooms and silver leaves the Cyclamen hederifolium will thrive during the winter and become dormant during the summer.

 6. Gladiolus murielae